andy-goryachev-oracle/Test/doc/RichTextArea/RichTextAreaDiscussion.md

 Do we want to allow the application developers more flexibility by making these parameters public and a part of ConfigurationParameters?
 Do we want to allow for run time modification (i.e. convert these construction-time parameters to properties)?

+## BACKSPACE and DELETE

+At the moment, BACKSPACE and DELETE removes as many characters as instructed by a character BreakIterator.
+It is probably not what the user expects, especially in the presence of grapheme clusters: when the user attempts to input a cluster by typing individual characters (how?), the BACKSPACE key should delete the previous character, breaking the cluster.
+On the other hand, the DELETE key should delete the whole cluster.

+JavaFX provides only partial support for grapheme clusters, see [JDK-8309565](https://bugs.openjdk.org/browse/JDK-8309565) [Text] Enhance support for user-perceived characters (grapheme clusters) necessitating further work on BACKSPACE functionality once the full support for grapheme clusters is integrated.